theblixguy/DroidID/README.md

 # DroidID
 DroidID - Unlock your Mac using your Android phone's fingerprint sensor!

+Check out the coverage on AndroidAuthority to learn more: http://www.androidauthority.com/droidid-unlock-computer-fingerprint-sensor-681835/

 ## Mac
 Contains the Mac client app's source code.